Coelecanth/Project1-final/ReadMe.md

     - I want to generate new business by getting users to contact the company, and book visits to us
     - I want users to easily navigate through the site
-    - At the conclusion of this acitivity be confident that users will contact the company
+    - At the conclusion of this acitivity be confident that vistors will contact the company
     - I want the site to show the this is quality experience, and provides good levels of comfort
     - I want the site to show how Alaska fly fishing, takes away the complexity and uncertainiy of getting to the destination
     - I want to encourage users to go to our social media pages which will help boost the profile of the company